django-cms/django-cms/docs/extending_cms/app_integration.rst

     menu_pool.register_modifier(MyMode)

-It has a function modify that should return a list of NavigationNodes.
+It has a function modify that should return a list of :class:`NavigationNode` instances.
 Modify should take the following arguments:

 - request